jtshou/GPEMSR/README.md

 ![ ](./imgs/overview.png)

 ## Code instruction
-We provide code for two dataset separately.
+We provide comprehensive code implementations for the CREMI dataset.
-Code for AC4 dataset is coming soon.
+With minor modifications, the code can be readily adapted to the AC4 dataset.
+We provide all the pre-trained models.

 ## Training
 Three stages of our model are trained separately.